Quick and Easy Dinner-

 Instructions

-- In a large dutch oven, heat the oil on medium high heat.
-Use 1 teaspoon of the salt and 1 tsp of the pepper to season the boneless skinless chicken thighs.
-Cook thighs until browned, about 3 to 5 minutes each side.
+- In a large dutch oven, heat the one tablespoon of oil on medium high heat.
+Use 1 teaspoon of the salt and 1 tsp of the pepper to season the boneless skinless chicken thighs and set the rest of the salt and pepper aside.
+Cook thighs until browned, about 3 to 5 minutes on each side.

-- While the chicken is browning, combine all spices for the seasoning blend in a small bowl and set aside.
+- While the chicken is browning, chop the 2 cloves of garlic and combine the 1 1/2 tsp of dried oregano, 1 1/2 tsp of paprika, 1 tablespoon of fresh thyme (or 1/2 tsp of dried) and 1/8 tsp of cayenne for the seasoning blend in a small bowl and set aside.

 - Once chicken is browned, remove from the dutch oven and put on a plate and wrap tightly with foil and set aside.

-- Add the onion, red bell pepper, celery, smoked sausage, chopped garlic, remaining salt and pepper, long grain rice, and seasoning blend to the pan and saute until onion is translucent and sausage begins to brown and the spices are fragrant, about 5 minutes.
+- Add the onion, red bell pepper, celery, smoked sausage, chopped garlic, remaining salt and pepper, 1 cup of long grain white rice, and seasoning blend to the pan and saute until onion is translucent and sausage begins to brown and the spices are fragrant, about 5 minutes.

-- Add the chicken stock, crushed tomato, and chicken thighs to the dutch oven and bring to a boil.
+- Add the 2 cups of chicken stock, 1/2 cup of crushed tomato, and the chicken thighs to the dutch oven and bring to a boil.
 Cover the pot, reduce heat to medium and cook for 15 to 20 minutes (check after 15 minutes), until the rice has absorbed the liquid.
 Once it's done cooking, use two forks to shred the chicken thighs before serving.
 It's that easy!

 Notes